 In 5th grade geometry, kids will spend a good amount of time learning how to find the area and volume of various shapes.
 This has multiple real-world applications.
 From determining how many objects can fit inside a box, which requires an understanding of volume, to how much carpeting is needed in the living room, which requires the knowledge of the area, adults use these concepts all the time.

-Drawing maps have their foundation in geometry.
+Drawing maps has its foundation in geometry.
 The ability to measure and draw angles and find coordinates on a plane are essential to drawing an effective map.
 These are concepts taught in 5th grade geometry class.
 Many professionals, from navigators to astronomers, use these concepts in their careers.

 Drawing a picture to scale is another concept that young geometry students must learn.
 While some students find this fun, especially those who enjoy a break from the use of constant numbers in most geometry classes, drawing to scale nonetheless has many real-world applications.
 From designing and building something to creating a beautiful, but realistic, painting, being able to work with scale is a necessary life skill.

-Geometry can be challenging for many students, particularly because it is so different from the math topics they are used to, but 5th grade geometry has many real-word applications that make it valuable.
+Geometry can be challenging for many students, particularly because it is so different from the math topics they are used to, but 5th grade geometry has many real-world applications that make it valuable.

 If your child is having trouble in 5th grade, it may be due to the introduction of geometry.
-Tutoring can help, but it is time consuming to dedicate yourself to driving to the tutoring center.
-Instead, consider investing in an iPad based tutoring program, like Thinkster Math.
-The visual aspect of the tablet makes it easier to teach geometry concepts, while the tailored lessons created by real teachers will help with mastery of these important concepts.
+Tutoring can help, but it is time-consuming to dedicate yourself to driving to the tutoring center.
+Instead, consider investing in an online math tutoring program, like Thinkster Math.
+The visual aspect of the tablet makes it easier to teach geometry concepts, while the tailored lessons created by real teachers will help with the mastery of these important concepts.